neda-jahadi/topList/README.md

 - Global state management using Redux Toolkit (slices, reducers, actions)
 - Responsive, simple UI (focus on functionality and structure)

-> Note: This is a learning/portfolio project.
-The focus is on clean structure and React patterns rather than a polished UI.

 ---

 ## Getting Started